panacloud-modern-global-apps/api-design-prototype-testing/README.md

-# API Designing, Prototyping, and Testing: Everything must and will be transformed into an Application Programming Interface (API)
+# API Designing, Prototyping, and Testing: Everything Must and Will be Transformed into an Application Programming Interface (API)

 Everything must and will be transformed into an Application Programming Interface (API).
 Every digital and physical asset and item on the globe must be controlled and communicated with.
 To make this happen, we need to make every digital asset programmable, thereby turning everything into an API.
 The world is on track to have a trillion programmable endpoints in the near future.